Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Introduction

 \section{Introduction}

 The problem of \emph{multivariate polynomial factorization} asks to find the unique factorization of a given polynomial $f \in \F[x_1,\ldots,x_n]$ as a product of distinct irreducible polynomials over $\F$.
 The problem reduces to \emph{univariate polynomial factorization} over the same field, for which a deterministic polynomial time algorithm is known over the field $\mathbb{Q}$.
 The complexity of multivariate factorization depends on the representation of input and output polynomials.
 If we use \emph{dense representation} (where all the coefficients are listed including the zero coefficients), deterministic polynomial time algorithms for multivariate factoring are known \cite{Kaltofen85}.
-If we use \emph{sparse representation} (where only the nonzero coefficients are listed), only randomized polynomial time (in the total sparsity of input polynomial and the output factors) algorithms are known \cite{von1985factoring, kaltofen1990computing}.
-There are other standard representations like arithmetic circuits, and blackbox models (that gives the evaluations of the polynomial at any point, but the internal structure of the computation is hidden).
+If we use \emph{sparse representation} (where only the nonzero coefficients are listed), only randomized polynomial time algorithms are known~\cite{von1985factoring, kaltofen1990computing}.
+There are other standard representations like arithmetic circuits, and blackbox models, where the evaluations of the polynomial at any point, but the internal structure of the computation is hidden.
 Randomized polynomial time factorization algorithms are known in these models due to the classic results of Kaltofen \cite{kaltofen1989factorization} and Kaltofen and Trager \cite{kaltofen1990computing}.
+Randomization is naturally required for these models, as the more basic question of \emph{polynomial identity testing} (PIT) is not yet derandomized and multivariate circuit factorization algorithms use PIT.
+However, for various restricted arithmetic circuits we know deterministic (quasi-) polynomial- or subexponential-time PIT algorithms.
+Naturally, one can ask whether factorization can be derandomized for the corresponding circuit classes.
+In various problems such as special cases of arithmetic circuit reconstruction, we encounter multivariate factoring of structured or very restricted instances, where either the input polynomial or some or all factors of the input polynomial belong to a very restricted class of circuits.
+Towards derandomization of special cases of multivariate factoring, we focus on the following two goals.